 44% increase in revenue, a 55% increase in sales, as well as $14 BILLION growth in market capitalization.
 (Source: kotterinc.com)

-There are a lot of such success stories, that speak volumes on the importance of Kotter’s 8-step model, in today’s competitive environment.
+There are a lot of such success stories, that speak volumes on the importance of Kotter’s change management model, in today’s ever-changing business landscape.

-Let’s take a look at each step in detail and understand how to make use of it effectively.
+Let’s take a detailed look at each of Kotter’s change management model and understand how to make use of it effectively.

 1. Establish a sense of urgency

-The 1st step of Kotter’s 8 step model is creating a sense of urgency.
+The first step of Kotter’s leading change model is creating a sense of urgency.

 If you want a win-win situation, then creating “a sense of urgency” is a powerful way forward.
 In our case, the sense of urgency is “the need for change”.

 The idea is to take everyone out of their comfort zones and make your employees understand the need.
 Employees of your company must get a feeling that the upcoming transformation is essential and it’s beneficial to them as well as the organization at large.

 Our foremost objective in this step is to motivate and develop interest among employees to support this change.
 For transformation to happen, you need at least 75% of your people to support the initiative.